 Now more than ever is an important to listen.
 To the scientists trying to stop the spread of COVID-19, and to BAME communities who’ve been disproportionately affected by the virus.
-To narratives old and new from the Black Lives Matter movement.
-And to our flatmates and families around dinner tables and on Zoom calls.
+To the Black Lives Matter movement, and to our flatmates and families around dinner tables and on Zoom calls.

-We know that being a good listener is a necessary, almost virtuous quality.
-It’s perhaps why so few of us are able to admit that we’re not good at it, despite frequent admissions of being a useless cook or terrible singer.
+Being a good listener is a necessary, almost virtuous quality, and yet so few of us are.
+Despite frequent admissions of being a useless cook or a terrible singer, you'll very rarely hear someone say they're a bad listener.
 “Because we ‘listen’ everyday, we don’t know we’re bad at it” says former hostage negotiator Richard Mullender, who now runs courses for the corporate world via The Listening Institute.

 Murphy estimates that up to 55% of listening is nonverbal, derived from gestures and sounds - like sighs and silence - which again, suggests that the first thing to do, is to be quiet.
 “You might think that questions make you seem engaged, understanding and on their level, but you’re actually hindering the natural course of the conversation.
 Silence signals to the talker to keep doing just that, because when they do the more information, emotion and secrets they share - it's their subconscious is running faster than their mind” says Mullender.
 “Eliciting the information is one thing, but you still need to be able to access their mindset and interpret it correctly,” he continues.